-- Wilson: I've seen those reports.
-They were extensive then.
-They're thick. - They were thick, but the original ones, as I Akin: recall, seemed like they were about an inch-and-ahalf or two inches thick.
+Akin: They were thick, but the original ones, as I recall, like they were about an inch-and-a-half inches thick.
 They finally boiled down until it was much less information that we had to give.
-It kept decreasing.
-But under the order, the still district was under Judge Taylor's jurisdiction, and there had been some complaints from the middle range administrators about the time that it was taking them to get these reports together and that sort of thing.
-They'd ask me about getting out from under the court order, and I kind of had to repeat myself each time that I thought we were better off staying under Judge Taylor's jurisdiction for the reason that at some point... and I've forgotten which case it was, or the name of it, where Judge Justice from Tyler in the Eastern District of Texas had said that he had jurisdiction not only of the districts in the Eastern District but all the state of Texas.
-I felt that we were in a much better strategic--if not strategic at least tactical--position to stay in Judge Taylor's court.
-If we got out from under it, then if anything were filed in Judge Justice's court, I felt that he would take jurisdiction over it even though we weren't in his district.
-We had talked about that internally for some time, but at some point--and I can't recall whether it was while Steve Gurwin was still handling the case, or whether it had passed to a successor of Steve's-the Justice Department suggested that we file a motion to get out from under the court order.
+It kept decreasing. under the order, the district was still under Taylor's jurisdiction, and there had been some complaints from the middle range administrators about the time it was taking them to get these reports together and sort of thing.
+They'd ask me about getting out from under the court order, and I kind of had to repeat myself time that I thought we were better off staying under Judge Taylor's jurisdiction for the reason that at some point ...
+I've forgotten which case it was, or the name of it, where Judge Justice from Tyler in the Eastern District $\circ f$ had said that he had jurisdiction not only of districts in the Eastern District but all the state Texas.
+I felt that we were in a much better strategic -- if not strategic at least tactical--position to stay in Judge Taylor's court.
+If we got out from under it, anything were filed in Judge Justice's court, I felt that he would take jurisdiction over it even though we weren't in his district.
+We had talked about that internally for some time, but at some point-and I can't recall whether it was while Steve Gurwin was still handling the case, or whether it had passed to a successor of Steve's-the Justice Department suggested that we file a motion to get out from under the court order.
 And after discussing it with John Roberts, Dr. Pearce and the board, we determined that we would not take advantage of that offer, but we'd prefer to stay under Judge Taylor's jurisdiction for the reason that I've outlined.
 I don't know about what the situation is today.
 I stopped representing them or they stopped me from representing them, I believe it was, in 1984, and since that time I...

-- Wilson: I used the court records, and if my memory serves me, in 1986.
-The reason that they were still at the Federal Building rather than at the Record Center in Fort Worth was that the case had just been closed.
-It had been held open, apparently, for no particular reason, just administratively.
+Wilson: I used the court records, and if my memory serves me, in 1986.
+The reason that they were still at the Building rather than at the Record Center in Fort Worth was that the case had just been closed.
+It had been held apparently, for no particular reason. administratively.
 They hadn't gotten around to closing it.
 It was closed, and then they would keep it there two years and ship it to Fort Worth.
-It was apparently an administrative oversight that the case had not been closed. - Akin: As long as I represented them, they stayed under the order, but after that...I'm not glad at this point in not representing them, but I still think they should have stayed under local jurisdiction.
-However, the court might have on its own motion done it. - Wilson: As I remember that's what occurred.
-I'm not certain now because I'm really not interested in that aspect of it, but I believe Judge Sanders... - Akin: Yes, the case did pass on to Judge Sanders. - Wilson: I believe that Judge Sanders did close it out, or suggested whatever was necessary to do that.
+It was apparently an administrative oversight that the case had not been closed.

+Akin: As long as I represented them, they stayed under the order, but after that...I'm not glad at this point in not representing them, but I still think they should have stayed under local jurisdiction.
+However, the court might have on its own motion done it.

+Wilson: As I remember that's what occurred.
+I'm not certain now because I'm really not interested in that aspect of it, but I believe Judge Sanders...

+Akin: Yes, the case did pass on to Judge Sanders.

+Wilson: I believe that Judge Sanders did close it out, or suggested whatever was necessary to do that.